 Migraines are experienced by approximately 16 percent of American adults.
 Women are three times as likely to suffer from this debilitating condition.
 Triggers vary from person to person, but some are definitely more common than others.
 At least, that was what a study showed that was recently published.

-The study was conducted using 326 migraine patients who kept journals for 90 days in order to identify what triggered their migraines.
+The study was conducted using 326 migraine patients who kept journals for 90 days in order to identify what triggered their head pain.
 The results showed that some triggers thought to be more common actually occur rather rarely, while other less considered triggers are very common.
 Consider just a few.

-43.6% of participants experienced neck pain prior to migraines.
+43.6% of participants experienced neck pain prior to head pain.
 This is not surprising to upper cervical chiropractors.
 There are numerous studies that link migraines to neck problems.
 In fact, even a slight upper cervical misalignment can be responsible for reduced blood flow to the brain or pressure on the brainstem.
-This, in turn, can lead to migraines.
+This, in turn, can lead to head pain.

 If you are outside of the local area, you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.